At Harrison Middleton University there are many ways to transfer credits and earn credit for your professional, military, and volunteer experience.

 Transfer credit toward a degree may be awarded for postsecondary courses completed by the student at other institutions if such courses are found to meet the standards of Harrison Middleton University and the requirements of the specific program.
 Transfer credit must be from an appropriately accredited institution.

-Harrison Middleton University accepts credit from college-level (not remedial) courses in which the student has earned a grade of "C" or better from an institution accredited by an institutional accrediting agency recognized by the United States Secretary of Education or an institutional agency recognized by the Council of Higher Education Accreditation (CHEA) or its successors.
+Harrison Middleton University accepts credit from graduate-level courses in which the student has earned a grade of “B” or better from an institution accredited by an institutional accrediting agency recognized by the United States Secretary of Education or an institutional agency recognized by the Council of Higher Education Accreditation (CHEA) or its successors.
 However, due to considerable differences in course content and instructional quality of work done at other colleges or universities, Harrison Middleton University does not consider grade points or hours attempted for work completed at other institutions.
 Therefore, transfer credit neither raises nor lowers a student’s grade point average.

 The acceptance of transfer credits between institutions lies within the discretion of the receiving college or university.
 Credits earned at other institutions may or may not be accepted by Harrison Middleton University.
 Likewise, credits earned at Harrison Middleton University may or may not be accepted by another institution depending upon its own programs, policies, and regulations.
 Students planning to complete credit elsewhere before applying to Harrison Middleton University are advised to contact the Registrar and verify the acceptability of credits from that institution.
 Likewise, any student relying on Harrison Middleton University credit for transfer to or enrollment in another institution is urged to check with that institution prior to enrollment at Harrison Middleton University.